-We will have until 12 months from the closing of the Initial Public Offering to consummate our initial business combination.
-However, if we anticipate that we may not be able to consummate our initial business combination within 12 months, we may, by resolution of our board if requested by our Sponsors, extend the period of time to consummate a business combination up to two times, each by an additional three months (for a total of up to 18 months to complete a business combination), subject to the Sponsors depositing additional funds into the trust account.
+We have until 15 months from the closing of the Initial Public Offering to consummate our initial business combination.
+However, if we anticipate that we may not be able to consummate our initial business combination within 15 months, we may, by resolution of our board if requested by our Sponsors, extend the period of time to consummate a business combination once more, by an additional three months (for a total of up to 18 months to complete a business combination), subject to the Sponsors depositing additional funds into the trust account.
 Our shareholders will not be entitled to vote or redeem their shares in connection with any such extension.
 However, our shareholders will be entitled to vote and redeem their shares in connection with a shareholder meeting held to approve an initial business combination or in a tender offer undertaken in connection with an initial business combination if we propose such a business combination during any three-month extension period.
-In order for the time available for us to consummate our initial business combination to be extended, our Sponsors or their affiliates or designees must deposit into the trust account \$1,035,000 (\$0.075 per unit), and \$2,070,000 or \$0.15 per unit, on or prior to the date of the applicable deadline, for each three month extension.
-Any such deposits will be in the form of non-interest bearing loans to us.
+In order for the time available for us to consummate our initial business combination to be extended, our Sponsors or their affiliates or designees must deposit into the trust account \$1,035,000 (\$0.075 per unit) for the three month extension.
+Any such deposits will be in the form of non-interest-bearing loans to us.
 If we complete our initial business combination, we will, at the option of our Sponsors, repay such loaned amounts or redeem a portion or all of the total loan amount into warrants at a price of \$0.75 per warrant, which warrants will be identical to the private warrants.
 If we do not complete a business combination, we will repay such loans only from funds held outside of the trust account.
 Our Sponsors and their affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.
-If we are unable to consummate our initial business combination within the appl
+If we are unable to consummate our initial business combination within the applicable time period, we will liquidate as described herein.
+In such event, the warrants will be worthless

-If we are unable to consummate our initial business combination within 12 months of the closing of the Initial Public Offering (or up to 18 months if the time to consummate an initial business combination has been extended as described above), our public shareholders may be forced to wait beyond such period of time before redemption from our trust account.
+If we are unable to consummate our initial business combination within 15 months of the closing of the Initial Public Offering (or up to 18 months if the time to consummate an initial business combination has been extended as described above), our public shareholders may be forced to wait beyond such period of time before redemption from our trust account.